ENG230/M3_WiperControlSystem/5_Report/README.md

 The windshield wipers eliminate downpour and snow from the windshield, while the headlights further develop perceivability around evening time.

 ## Who
-Mark Anderson invented on 1902.
+Anyone who wishes to be safe and have clear visibility in bad weather.
 ## How
 You can adjust the speed of the car wiper system  by altering the frequency according to the rainfall.
-# SWOT Analysis:
+# SWOT Analysis

 ## Strenghts